LayerXcom/zero-chain/README.md

 ```

 ## A brief tutorial for Sending transactions
 This tutorial will explain the basic confidential transfer on Zerochain.
 Alice has the **encrypted** balance of 100 coins and sends **encrypted** 10 coins to Bob.
-So, Alice's encrypted balance will be 90 coins and Bob will get the encrypted 10 coins.
+So, Alice's balance will be 90 coins and Bob will get the 10 coins.
 All operations are done encrypted by ElGamal encryption and zk-SNARKs.

 1. Run the UI apps